 “A part of good science is to see what everyone else can see but to think what no one else has ever said.”

 The crossing of for-profit industries with nonprofit ones will, in essence, take serious collaboration.
 Along with varying perspectives, there are also overlapping strengths and interests; and these can be built upon with open communication and perseverance.
 Becoming more informed and sculpted by new learning from the ground up will give us a more dynamic worldview that will make our businesses and our programs more ethical as well as more effective.
 This will mean holding ourselves, our standards of best practices, our governments, and so on, accountable by diligently pointing out inconsistencies where and how they exist.
-Such a process is sure to offer rich avenues for genuine and lasting growth.
+Such a process is sure to offer abundant avenues for genuine and lasting growth.